 Right.
 And, and I, I often I often do this obviously behind closed doors, but I’m going to do this live with you now, just to give you an example.
-So warm your face, as you’ve warmed your voice and you’ve done scales, you’ve spoken, you’ve sung all those sorts of things.
+Warm your face, as you’ve warmed your voice and you’ve done scales, you’ve spoken, you’ve sung all those sorts of things.

 Warm your face as well.
-So one of the things that you want to do is literally poke your tongue out like that, right?
+One of the things that you want to do is literally poke your tongue out like that, right?
 Poke your tongue out as far as you can, perform contortions on your face, like sort of get your face really nice and warm because that’s going to pump blood into your face.

 Be it in-person presentation, be it live stream, be it, whatever it is, but all of the subtle things will get you ready to deliver a knockout punch when you come to present.